Rhode Island Media Highlights

 WPRI 12’s Eyewitness News Ted Nesi described him as a “prominent attorney” in the community.
 Flanders, has served in public office at various levels, and has a track record of problem solving, while working across the aisle for Rhode Island.

-Kathy Greg, veteran reporter from the Providence Journal ran an exclusive on Flanders.
+Kathy Gregg, veteran reporter from the Providence Journal ran an exclusive on Flanders.
 “A Brown under-grad and Harvard law school grad, Flanders’ past roles include: Barrington town councilman, Glocester town solicitor, R.I.
 Supreme Court justice, and chairman of the Rhode Island Board of Regents for Elementary and Secondary Education.”

 “Your resume stands on it’s own.
 It is clear that I put you in the category of blue-chip,” said Yorke on Friday, November 17, on FOX Providence’s WPRI-TV’s Dan Yorke State of Mind.